appc/spec/SPEC.md

 Other implementations could increase performance and de-duplicate data by building on top of overlay filesystems, copy-on-write block devices, or a content-addressed file store.
 These details are orthogonal to the runtime environment.

-Each app in a pod will start chrooted into its own unique read-write rootfs before execution.

 #### Volume Setup